You probably know that types of ladybugs in California are primarily red, cute, and fuzzy.

 They’re considered beneficial insects because they help control crop pests, preventing farmers from using chemical pesticides on their plants.

 A member of the Coccinellidae family, convergent lady beetles, are usually orange with eight black spots.
-But some are brown with 12 or 16 holes, and there are even some white ones.
+But some are brown with 12 or 16 holes, and others are white.

-This particular species prefers to live near water sources such as ponds or streams so they can collect moisture when it’s dry outside.
+This particular species prefers to live near water sources such as ponds or streams to collect moisture when it’s dry outside.

 3. Fourteen-Spotted Ladybird Beetle